Date FSG prepared: 27th October 2020

 What should you do if you have a complaint?

-If your complaint is unresolved after 20 days or not resolved to your satisfaction you have the right to refer the matter to the AFCA.
+If your complaint cannot be resolved to your satisfaction you have the right to refer the matter to the AFCA.
+AFCA provides fair and independent financial services complaint resolution that is free to customers.
 They can be contacted at:

 Australian Financial Complaints Authority